 (United States Army Educational Outreach Program – AEOP)

-Earned a certificate by acquiring practical skills in constructing prosthetics and addressing brain injury solutions, enhancing my
+Earned a certificate by acquiring practical skills in constructing prosthetics and addressing brain injury solutions, enhancing my biomedical engineering expertise

 —– click for more details —–